James I (1603 - 25) Read about

 1612 James 1st

-digit being inserted as appropriate.
+being inserted as appropriate.
+Now, this

-Now, this is a 1612 coin so presumably this 161- die had been through
+is a 1612 coin so presumably this 161- die had been through 1610 and 1611

-1610 and 1611 before still being good enough to be used in 1612.
+before still being good enough to be used in 1612.
 Now I say "good enough", but let's

 be honest here; producing good dies and nice looking coinage appears to have